-During data processing, a detailed data verification of all answers is done, e.g., checks of possible answers, logistical and computational checks of the status in employment, logistical checks of data on the status in economic activity and codes of activities and occupations, logistical check of data on educational attainment, working hours, hours of work etc. Data processing is done on the microdata set at the level of the survey questionnaire.
+During data processing, a detailed data verification of all answers is done, e.g., checks of possible answers, logical and computational checks of the status in employment, logical checks of data on the status in economic activity and codes of activities and occupations, logical check of data on educational attainment, working time, hours of work etc. Data processing is done on the microdata set at the level of the survey questionnaire.